CSIS-NLU/Open-Science-101/Group-Projects/Music Trends During Election Cycles - Spotify/README.md

 ## Results of Project
 We've come to the conclusion that the genres do not change whether they are non-election or election years but the danceability and loudness do.
-Every year, the top songs on Spotify are Pop but the charts show that once it's non election years, danceability and loudness decrease.
+Every year, the top songs on Spotify are Pop but the charts show that once it's non election years danceability, tempo, and loudness decrease.